 The IQAC maintains an academic record of the members of the teaching staff and their multiple activities are recorded in their appraisal report.

-- 6.3.4 What is the outcome of the review of the performance appraisal reports by the management and the major decisions taken?
-How are they communicated to the appropriate stakeholders? - 6.3.5 What are the welfare schemes available for teaching and non teaching staff?
-What percentage of staff have availed the benefit of such schemes in the last four years?
+6.3.4 What is the outcome of the review of the performance appraisal reports by the management and the major decisions taken?
+How are they communicated to the appropriate stakeholders?